SteelPh0enix/steelph0enix.github.io/content/posts/llama-cpp-guide.md

 What is usually provided by most LLM creators are original weights in `.safetensors` or similar format.
 `llama.cpp` expects models in `.gguf` format.
 Fortunately, there is a very simple way of converting original model weights into `.gguf` - `llama.cpp` provides `convert_hf_to_gguf.py` script exactly for this purpose!
-You can also download models in `.gguf` format directly from HuggingFace, usually uploaded there by community.
 Sometimes the creator provides `.gguf` files - for example, two variants of `SmolLM2` are provided by HuggingFace in this format.
+This is not a very common practice, but you can also find models in `.gguf` format uploaded there by community.
 However, i'll ignore the existence of pre-quantized `.gguf` files here, and focus on quantizing our models by ourselves here, as it'll allow us to experiment and adjust the quantization parameters of our model without having to download it multiple times.

-Grab the content of [SmolLM2 1.7B Instruct](https://huggingface.co/HuggingFaceTB/SmolLM2-1.7B-Instruct/tree/main) repository (you can use [360M Instruct](https://huggingface.co/HuggingFaceTB/SmolLM2-360M-Instruct/tree/main) or [135M Instruct](https://huggingface.co/HuggingFaceTB/SmolLM2-135M-Instruct/tree/main) version instead, if you have less than 4GB of free (V)RAM), but omit the LFS files - we only need a single one, and we'll download it manually.
+Grab the content of [SmolLM2 1.7B Instruct](https://huggingface.co/HuggingFaceTB/SmolLM2-1.7B-Instruct/tree/main) repository (you can use [360M Instruct](https://huggingface.co/HuggingFaceTB/SmolLM2-360M-Instruct/tree/main) or [135M Instruct](https://huggingface.co/HuggingFaceTB/SmolLM2-135M-Instruct/tree/main) version instead, if you have less than 4GB of free (V)RAM - or use any other model you're already familiar with, if it supports `transformers`), but omit the LFS files - we only need a single one, and we'll download it manually.

 > Why *Instruct*, specifically?
 > You might have noticed that there are two variants of all those models - *Instruct* and *the other one without a suffix*.